typeclasses/step/supply-chain/readme.md

 return.
 Types of this kind are therefore often [GADTs].
 Types of this kind are also often not functors.

-The lack of any interface at all can be expressed as `Nil`.
+The lack of any interface at all can be expressed as `Const Void`.

 ## Actions

 An *action* is a monadic context such as `IO`.

-The lack of any actions at all can be expressed as `Nil`.
+The lack of any actions at all can be expressed as `Const Void`.

 ## Jobs